proustibat/ntscf-mtrnt/README.md

 ```

 ## Deployment

+### Project
 The project is deployed at this url: [https://antescofo-metronaut.vercel.app/](https://antescofo-metronaut.vercel.app/).
 I used the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) for that.

 Check out  [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### Coverage
+The coverage report is deployed at this url: [http://coverage-antescofo-metronaut.surge.sh](http://coverage-antescofo-metronaut.surge.sh).
+I used a Github action to run the tests and deploy the coverage report for each push on main branch.

 ---